karimjamali/terraform-aviatrix-aws-ingress/README.md

 * variable "pan_fw_s3_bucket_bootstrap"

 ## Additional Important Variables to Understand
 Please note that these are not required to run the code but to make some changes.

-Ubuntu VMs (Proxy, Web, and DB) have a username of ubuntu and their password is in the variable ubuntu_vms_password Variables proxy-lb-1 and proxy-lb-2 are the static addresses configured on the NLB to point the ALB to Variables pan_fw_username and pan_fw_password hold the values for the username and password for PAN FWs.
-You can't change it unless you change the bootstrap package.
+Ubuntu VMs (Proxy, Web, and DB) have a username of ubuntu and their password is in the variable ubuntu_vms_password

+Variables proxy-lb-1 and proxy-lb-2 are the static addresses configured on the NLB.

+Variables pan_fw_username and pan_fw_password hold the values for the username and password for PAN FWs.
+You can't change the values unless you change the bootstrap package.